Writing tips for IELTS General module

 Now, let’s talk about the most important thing - your IELTS score.

-After studying for while you begin to understand what your strong and weak sides are.
+After studying for a while you begin to understand what your strong and weak sides are.
 For example you do the Reading very well and the Listening test makes you cry.
-This information is very important because it lets you know what you need to focus on.
+This information is very important because it reveals what you need to focus on.

 General Training Listening